erics118/jenerals/README.md

 `x` - Undo the opponent's latest premove.

 `c` - Toggle moving troops when moving the opponent's selected cell.

-`shift-f` `F` - Toggle flag.
-For debugging, has no effect on gameplay.

-`shift-v` (`V`) - Toggle visibility of all cells.

-Additionally, if there is only a primary player, there are some additional shortcuts:

 `shift-,` (`<`) - Step by one turn.